To launch AT&T's Mobile Movement campaign, we turned a mobile app into a life-size dancefloor

-In the same way that mobile app Keezy allows users to record up to eight sounds and play them back to create music, Patten Studio’s life-sized interactive audio sampler featured eight large colored and illuminated pads on the floor that sounded notes when stepped upon.
+We worked with Keezy on their iPhone based music sampler of the same name.
+The aptly named Big Keezy turned the functionality of the original Keezy app into a live dance floor that gave performers and visitors an interactive sound stage like no other.
+In the same way that the app allows users to record up to eight sounds and play them back to create music, our life-sized interactive audio sampler featured eight colored pads on the floor that sounded notes when stepped upon.

 The Big Keezy’s simple interface and life-sized scale encouraged enthusiastic participation and spontaneous collaboration.
 Embodying SXSW’s spirit of discovery and experimentation, Big Keezy turned musicians including Reggie Watts into dancers, and dancers like Lil Buck into musicians.
 In addition to the social sharing during the event, videos of stars performing on Big Keezy became a part of AT&Ts Mobile Movement campaign.